Category: Physiology

 Online Explorations of the Inner Workings of the Human Body

-Expand your understanding of how the gastrointestinal system and the organisms within react to the introduction of other organisms or drugs, as well as how the nervous system and all the various systems of the human body react to such factors.
-The University of Florida’s renowned College of Medicine delivers one physiology-focused master’s degree program and two graduate certificate programs entirely online.
+The University of Florida’s renowned College of Medicine delivers several medical science-focused master’s degree programs and graduate certificate programs entirely online.
 Each of these graduate options enables you to build new career expertise and credentials at your own pace.
 UF’s online classroom is open 24/7 and accessible from virtually anywhere, offering you the flexibility to complete your studies around your professional and personal commitments.
-Let’s take a closer look at these programs now:

 Complement your understanding of human body systems and functioning with an online graduate degree or certificate program from the University of Florida.